isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Introduction
 ------------

-This section explains how to configure the DHCPv4 server using a configuration file.
+This section explains how to configure the Kea DHCPv4 server using a configuration file.

 Before DHCPv4 is started, its configuration file must be created.
 The basic configuration is as follows:

 ::